 Last Updated on

-RAYFOS Ltd is a UK-based company founded in 2012 in the space of optical engineering and real-time processing systems.
-The core staff expertise is based on more than a decade of R&D in optics and metrology system design and the corresponding data analysis associated with large data processing operations, in particular large arrays of detectors such as video cameras.
+RAYFOS Ltd is a UK-based company founded in 2012 in the space of scientific software engineering and real-time processing systems.
+The core staff expertise is based on more than two decades of R&D in metrology system design and the corresponding data analysis associated with large data processing operations, in particular large arrays of detectors such as video cameras and optoacoustic sensors.
 Rayfos is developing OEM solutions based on optical sensors and systems, advanced real time data acquisition and signal processing and high speed, scalable computation architectures.
 The company designs and produces integrated system-level solutions based on state-of-the-art sensor technology, enhanced with advanced data acquisition and novel signal processing algorithms.